 You can have the drug through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Or you might have it through a long line: a central line, a PICC line or a Portacath.

 These are long plastic tubes that give the drug into a large vein in your chest.
 The tube stays in place throughout the course of treatment.

 When you have it

 The dose you take depends on the amount you need to control your pain.
-You can take paracetamol to help control cancer pain or for other reasons such as headaches.
-You take it at the same time as other painkillers or in between taking them.
+You can take paracetamol to help control cancer pain or for other reasons such as headaches or a high temperature.
+You might take it at the same time as other painkillers or in between taking them.